Zekdar/KittenFight/README.md

 # Code review

-Please review my code, tell me what you think about it and what could be done better.
-This is why I decided to share my code so I can improve my code skills :)
+Please review my code, tell me what you think about it and what could be done better according to you.
+This is why I decided to share my code, so I can improve my skills :)

 # Objective
 In this challenge, you need to determine the best possible outcome of a kitten fight.
 There are three kinds of kitten: Fire (F), Water (E), Plant (P).
 The fight results are as follows: